opnsense/docs/source/manual/how-tos/carp.rst

 OPNsense is to use the interfaces IP address, which is in our case the wrong one.

-Go to Firewall -> NAT and select outbound nat.
+Go to :menuselection:`Firewall --> NAT --> Outbound`.
 Choose manual outbound nat on this page and change the rules originating from the 192.168.1.0/24 network to use the CARP virtual interface (172.18.0.100).